rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 If one would like to merge the documentation of several crates, we could continue to require users to provide an index crate, like [the fuchsia index](https://fuchsia-docs.firebaseapp.com/rust/rustdoc_index/).
 This serves as the target of the rustdoc invocation, and the landing page for the collected documentation.
 Supporting only this style of index would require the fewest changes.
 This is the mode described in the Guide-level explanation.

 The proposition, to allow users of rustdoc the flexibility of not having to produce an index, is to allow rustdoc to be run in a mode where no target crate is provided.
-The source crates are provided to rustdoc, through a mechanism like `--extern`, rustdoc merges and writes the CCI, and copies the item and module links to `doc/`.
+The source crates are provided to rustdoc, through a mechanism like `--extern`, rustdoc merges and writes the CCI, and copies the item and module links to the doc root.
 This would require more extensive changes, as rustdoc assumes that it is invoked with a target crate.
 This mode is somewhat analogous to the [example scraping mode](https://github.com/rust-lang/rfcs/blob/master/text/3123-rustdoc-scrape-examples.md).
 Having to create an index crate, that actively uses all of the crates in the environment, might prohibit the use of this feature in settings where users do not intend to produce an index, or where exhaustively listing all dependencies (to `--extern` them) is difficult.

 ## Unconditionally generating the `doc.parts` files?